intsystems/Deep-Learning-Course/MATERIALS.md

 - [Deep Learning Book](http://www.deeplearningbook.org/) is a comprehensive material for the field.
 - [CS231n](http://cs231n.stanford.edu/) is a great course to get started on DL for vision.
 - [Dive into Deep Learning](http://en.diveintodeeplearning.org/) is an interactive open source book with code, math, and discussions.
+- [Introduction to Deep Learning](http://introtodeeplearning.com/) is MIT's course for beginners to develop basic undestanding of DL.

 ## Lecture 1